August 2008 Dera Ismail Khan suicide bombing: Bombing

 Early in the day of the attack, a Shiite scholar Basit Ali was shot dead by gunmen.
 Many Shii gathered there to protest his death when a suicide bomber blew himself up in the crowd.
 The blast created many casualties, including the policemen who were controlling the crowd.

 Aftermath

 The Army took control of the area.
 The injured were brought to military and public hospitals.
 The blast led to fear of eruption between sects, leading many shops, markets and business centers to close.
 Section 144 was imposed and pillion-riding was banned for an indefinite period.

 Reactions

 Shia Community

 The Shia community observed a three-day mourning from Wednesday in the city for victims of attack.

 Perpetrators

 The spokesman of Tehreek-i-Taliban Pakistan Moulvi Omer claimed responsibility for the attack calling it a retaliation against Operation Sherdill and said that the suicide attacks would continue until the military stopped operations in Swat and Bajaur Agency.
-However Omer disagreed with public opinion of the motive of attack and said that the attack was not against religioun but was against government authorities and security forces.
+However Omer disagreed with public opinion of the motive of attack and said that the attack was not against religion but was against government authorities and security forces.